-There is definitely an unfair stigma attached to being a hairdresser… Cruel assumptions that they’re vain, superficial and poorly educated mean that being a stylist can be looked upon as inferior.
+There is definitely an unfair stigma attached to being a hairdresser… assumptions that they’re vain, superficial or poorly educated mean that stylists get a bad rap!
 But here at Mary Ann Weeks Aveda Guildford and Walton, we want to set the record straight once and for all!
-In this blog, let’s pay homage to the hairdresser, and dive deep into the work it takes to get there, and what a typical day in the life might look like.
+In this blog, we dive deep into the hard work it takes to be one, and what a typical day in the life might look like.
 We think you’ll be surprised!

-To train to be a hairdresser takes around 2 years as an apprentice.
-Don’t be fooled by a college qualification.
-Usually salons require college leavers to retrain specifically for their own brand, style, colour and products.
+To train to be a hairdresser takes around 2 years as an in house apprentice.
+Often already possessing a college qualification, candidates are almost always required to retrain specifically for the salons own brand, styling, colour and products.
 Being an apprentice means concentrated, on-the-job learning just to learn the basic standard.
 You are expected to absorb a LOT of information in a fast paced environment.
-You must physically work hard, sweeping chairs and floors, cleaning thoroughly and effectively and giving a mean massage a head whilst shampooing!
-Booking software, clients and stylists names and preferences alike must be learnt… and always have a cup of tea at the ready!
-You’ll need to memorise and understand the purpose of hundreds of different products.
-And you’ll need to study the formulas and science behind hair colour.
+You must physically work hard, sweeping chairs and floors, cleaning thoroughly and effectively and giving a nourishing massage to a head whilst shampooing!
+Booking software, clients and stylists names and preferences alike must be learnt by heart and often under pressure… and always have a cup of tea at the ready!
+You’ll need to memorise and understand the purpose of hundreds of different products, as well as study the formulas and science behind hair colour.
 And that’s all before you’ve cut a single strand of hair!

 Apprentice life is gruelling, low paid, stand up work, tirelessly serving all the guests, stylists, front of house and management at the same time.
 The grotty jobs that nobody wants to do, like changing the loo roll, emptying bins, making tea and washing up cups are all your domain.
 Between the physical running of the shop floor, comes snippets of learning, watching, absorbing and practising on models that you must organise yourself.

-Shifts can last up to 12 hours and you must do it all with a good attitude!
+Shifts can last up to 12 hours and you must do it all with a good attitude and a smile on your face!
 In down time, apprentices are expected to practice all they’ve learnt, pour over magazines, know all the latest trends and study admired artists for inspiration.

 Once you’re through the apprenticeship, then you may begin as a junior stylist.
 With time and effort you can then begin to climb up the hairdressing mountain to higher status and better pay!